Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

-According to Theorem \ref{sec:implicitization-theorem}, in order test whether $p$ is an element of the closure of ${\mathcal E}_{q,A}$, we have to test all the equations (\ref{impli}).
+According to Theorem \ref{thm:implicitization-theorem}, in order to test whether $p$ is an element of the closure of ${\mathcal E}_{q,A}$, we have to test all the equations (\ref{impli}).
 The next theorem shows that it is actually enough to check finitely many equations.
-For this, we need the following notion from matroid theory: A \emph{circuit vector} of a matrix $A$ is a nonzero vector $n \in \mathbb{R}^{m}$ corresponding to a linear dependency $\sum_{x} n(x)a_{x}$ with inclusion minimal support, i.e if $n'\in \mathbb{R}^{m}$ satisfies $\supp(n')\subseteq\supp(n)$, then $n' = \lambda n$ for some $\lambda\in\mathbb{R}$.
-Equivalently, $n$ is an element of $\ker A$ with inclusion minimal support.

-A \emph{circuit} is the support set of a circuit vector.
-The minimality condition implies that the circuit determines its corresponding circuit vectors up to a multiple.
-A \emph{circuit basis} $C$ contains one circuit vector for every circuit.\footnote{It is easy to see that a circuit basis of $\ker A$ spans $\ker A$.
-However, in general the circuit vectors are not linearly independent.}
+For this, we need the following notion from matroid theory: